 To sonically divide the space so that one area was evocative of 'dreams' whilst the other was evocative of 'reality'.

-Fig 1. above illustrates how the division of the space was approached.
-The main issue with the gallery space is that it is connected.
-Any sound that would be played anywhere within the gallery would carry across the whole space.
-What this meant in practical terms was that consideration needed to be given not only to (a) where the speakers should be placed and (b) the volume they would play at but also (c) to the composition itself.
-Could sound exist in both spaces at the same time without interfering with each other?
-How then could sound be used to create 2 distinct aural spaces?
+Fig 1. show the primary issue of the space being connected.
+Any sound played anywhere within the gallery would carry across the whole space.
+If sound cannot exist in both spaces at the same time without interfering with each other, how then could sound be used to create 2 distinct aural spaces?

-The first part of the solution was to use the central wall as a divider and place speakers either side of the wall to project audio into SPACE A and B. Though audio would invariably carry from one room to the other (through reflections), this would create a distinct separation between SPACE A and B. With this as a theoretical solution to space division, attention could then turn to the composition itself.
+Speakers placed either side of the wall could project separate audio into SPACE A and B. Though audio would invariably carry from one room to the other (through reflections), there would still be a distinct separation between SPACE A and B.

 The final composition is comprised of 5 pieces, all of which contain both a 'reality' and 'dream' segment.